sakakun/HawkSync/README.md

 ### Installation
 Download the latest release from the Releases page.
 - HawkSync-Installer for an all-in-one installer which you can pick which components you want to install.
+(Requires Run As Admin for Desktop Shortcut, no clue why atm.)
 - Extract the HawkSync-ServerManager.zip to a folder of your choice.
 - Extract the HawkSync-Remote.zip to a folder of your choice.